cloudtools/cloudsweeper/README.md

 - An instance marked with do-not-delete is older than a week

 The account owner will get an email with these resources listed.

+These thresholds may be modified to your own preference.

 ### Warning - `make warn`
 The warning target will look for resources that are about to be automatically cleaned up by housekeeper (not resources that the owner explicitly said should be deleted) and warn the owner about this.